BuiltByWalsh/homelab/README.md

 > Project setup assumes a debian environment, adjust as needed for other linux distributions.

 1. Install [docker for debian](https://docs.docker.com/engine/install/debian/).
+    * Enable [live restore](https://docs.docker.com/engine/daemon/live-restore/#enable-live-restore) in the docker daemon configuration.
+Crucially, this will allow containers to remain running if the daemon becomes unavailable.
+    * The live restore option also helps reduce container downtime due to daemon crashes, planned outages, or upgrades.
 2. Create a dotenv file to setup paths for the homelab drive pool directory as well as the desired service install path.
 Refer to the `.env.example`.
 Here are some recommendations:
     ```sh
     touch .env && echo $'DRIVE_POOL_DATA=/zdata' >> .env